lmacken/pyrasite/README.rst

     pip install pyrasite

-Grab the latest source by running:
+You can also run the latest pyrasite from source:

 ::

     git clone git://git.fedorahosted.org/git/pyrasite
+    cd pyrasite
+    python -m pyrasite.main

 You can also fork pyrasite on GitHub: http://github.com/lmacken/pyrasite